Could the advice you’ve been told about structuring your prices or priced your products hurt your overall sales?

 There are even published price standards across different industries.
 Or your educational institution many given you price guidelines, then suggested to charge the same.

 Here’s why it’s a bad idea.
 This method ignores the cost and profit margins of those companies or individuals being copied.
-You are blindly copying one piece of a business without knowing essential elements of the overall business plan that hold it together.
+You are blindly copying one piece of business without knowing the essential elements of the overall business plan that hold it together.

 Here’s the real kicker- only 15% of private business owners are prospering while the other 85% are struggling.
 And studies have proven that the top 15% charge more!